 3- Nourish your body: Take in whole foods that will strengthen and nourish you.
 Processed and refined foods have lost their nutritional value and their connection to the land, the sun and rain.

-4- Unplug: Turn off the gadgets and the electronics as much as possible- especially a few hours before bed.
+4- Unplug: Turn off the gadgets and the electronics as much as possible- especially a couple hours before bed.

 5- Reduce stimulants: They are giving us energy we don’t have.
 They are like a credit card taking out debt we will have to repay.